 There’s a reason you will see a movie using the same old stereotypes, shoving the same old archetypes down your throat, and trying to spin the same old tropes about “Black life” as something new and dimensioned.

-If we look to Tyler Perry, two of his best films (IMHO) are Why Did I Get Married? -- the first one only -- and Daddy's Little Girls.
-In both films the sapphire stereotype is alive and well.
-Gabrielle Union plays a bitter bitch until she's softened up by a less than self-actualized blue-collar man.
-(Secretly I think Tyler Perry is offering the cure to single Black women everywhere by telling them to get with the mechanic, factory worker, or bus driver but that's a whole other post) Why Did I Get Married? shows the same in the character Angela played by Tasha Smith, and even in the sequel in the character Patricia played by Janet Jackson; we see how a woman can turn into sapphire; the all too common angry Black woman.
+If we look at Tyler Perry, two of his best films (IMHO) are Why Did I Get Married? — the first one only — and Daddy’s Little Girls.
+In both films, the sapphire stereotype is alive and well.
+Gabrielle Union plays a bitter bitch until she’s softened up by a less-than-self-actualized blue-collar man.
+(Secretly I think Tyler Perry is offering the cure to single Black women everywhere by telling them to get with the mechanic, factory worker, or bus driver but that’s a whole other post) Why Did I Get Married? shows the same in the character Angela played by Tasha Smith, and even in the sequel in the character Patricia played by Janet Jackson; we see how a woman can turn into sapphire; the all too common angry Black woman.

 There are a whole host of films that go beyond the stereotypes and dig deeper to tell a story that we haven’t seen, a story that hasn’t been told, or a story that hasn’t been told in a certain way before.
 We can all name films like Brown Sugar or Love & Basketball, The Best Man or The Wood, or even Something New that offers something new; different and nuanced.
 We can also name films like Boomerang and Soul Food, Boyz n the Hood or Menace II Society, and the much loved Friday as films that use the stereotypes and archetypes as stock characters and infuse humor to make you forget the past pain.